-- If you’re thinking about your options after your employment ends we can advise you on what you can and cannot do.
+- If you’re thinking about your options after your employment ends, and what your restrictive covenant agreement when you signed your contract means for your future, we can advise you on what you can and cannot do.

 Do you have restrictive covenants in your employment contract which seem unreasonably onerous?

 However, restrictive covenants can be deemed unenforceable if they are not relevant to your position in the business.
-Your employer needs to be able to prove the restrictive covenant is:-
+When it comes to enforcing restrictive covenants, employer needs to be able to prove the restrictive covenant is:-

 - necessary to protect their legitimate business interests; and

 - for a period no longer than is necessary to protect those interests.

 Under UK restrictive covenant law, this type of restriction cannot be used as a restraint of trade.
 This means it cannot be a blanket ban on you working in your chosen industry for any period of time.
 The courts take this very seriously.

 Perhaps you need advice on fully understanding the implications of a restrictive covenant in your contract before you sign.
 Or perhaps you are thinking of leaving and want to know whether the covenant is actually enforceable.
 Whatever your situation, we will examine your contract and provide a clear, helpful explanation.
 As experienced restrictive covenant solicitors, we are often able to prove the restrictions cannot be enforced, enabling our clients to progress their career unhindered.